AllenInstitute/AllenSDK/doc_template/column_oriented_description.rst

 Models with large data structures can be difficult to represent in JSON.
-Often it is best to use a file format better suited to the data and connect it to the :doc:`json description </model_description>` using a :doc:`large object parser </large_object_parser>` (LobParser) with a resource manifest.
+Often it is best to use a file format better suited to the data and connect it to the :doc:`json description </model_description>` using an alternative format with a resource manifest.
-However for data that has not quite met that threshold, the following techniques may help.
+The following techniques might also help.

 Column-Oriented Data